 Common sense refuses to assert itself.
-I tend to forget that last year at least fifty daffodils never got planted because the ground turned to iron before my feet turned towards the garden.
+I tend to forget that last year, at least fifty daffodils never got planted because the ground turned to iron before my feet turned toward the garden.
 It is harder to forget the five potted perennials that I got on sale six weeks ago.
 They languish in my driveway still, irrigated but not installed.
 If common sense had anything to do with it, I would not touch a catalog until I planted them.

 In the end, this saved time might be crucial.
 With the first spring catalogs set to arrive just before Christmas, the intervals between bouts of catalog-induced paralysis get shorter every year.